 • Mummy on the Move: For many small mammal species like voles and field mice, May is prime breeding time.
 Keep an eye out for females scurrying about, gathering nesting materials, and preparing for the arrival of their young.

-• Secret Snackers: Shrewd foxes become particularly active at dusk and dawn in May.
+• Yummy Slugs and Snails: Shrewd foxes become particularly active at dusk and dawn in May.
 They’re on the hunt for easy meals, such as young rabbits or unsuspecting earthworms venturing out after rain.
 See if you can spot their distinctive footprints in muddy areas.
 We have some living at the bottom of our garden, they like to play with old tennis balls or gardening gloves!

 May Marvels in the Night Sky: